wp-plugins/xowl-service-client/readme.txt

 == Description ==

 This WordPress plugin adds to your default editor (TinyMCE) the ability to detect semantic entities on your post content and link them to their official wikipedia page for further reading.

 == Installation ==

 1. Unzip and upload `wp-xowl-client` folder to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Edit and enhance your posts' content by clicking on the new button on the TinyMCE's toolbar.
+3. Edit and enhance your posts' content by clicking on the new button on the TinyMCE's toolbar.

 == Screenshots ==

+The list below references a bunch of images that show different aspects of plugin interactivity, all of them included in folder /assets/imgs/screenshots:
-1. This screenshot description corresponds to enhancement01.png (taken from the /assets/imgs/screenshots directory) and shows the post enhancement with external referencies to entities recognized, visually distinct by type (Person, Places, Organizations, etc..).
+1. enhancement01.png: post enhancement with external referencies to entities recognized, visually distinct by type (Person, Places, Organizations, etc..).
-2. This second screenshot description corresponds to enhancement02.png (taken from the /assets/imgs/screenshots directory) and shows the disambiguation dialog that appears when an entity has more than one related meanings.
+2. enhancement02.png: Disambiguation dialog that appears when an entity has more than one related meanings.
-3. This third screenshot description corresponds to enhancement03.png (taken from the /assets/imgs/screenshots directory) and shows a published post with all the references to the official wikipedia pages of each entity.
+3. enhancement03.png: a published post with all the references to the official wikipedia pages of each entity.
-4. The last screenshot description corresponds to tag_icon.png (taken from the /assets/imgs/screenshots directory) and shows up the enhance post button on the TinyMCE's toolbar.
+4. enhancement04.png: the enhance post button on the TinyMCE's toolbar.

 == Frequently Asked Questions ==